MissVeronica/um-decimal-custom-validation/README.md

 # UM Decimal Custom Validation
-Extension to Ultimate Member for Custom Validation of Decimal values
+Extension to Ultimate Member for Custom Validation of Decimal values in UM text boxes

 ## UM Forms Designer Implementation
 1. Create the Form Fields as "Text Box" and enter your meta_key names and title/label etc.